-Learn everything about Crus Bourgeois Bordeaux, the best wines, top producers, vines, history and the classification.
+Learn everything about Crus Bourgeois Bordeaux, the best wines, top producers, vineyards, history, and the classification.

-The Bordeaux Crus Bourgeois Classification continues its round of recent changes since it was first created in 1932.
+The Crus Bourgeois Classification continues its round of recent changes since it was first created in 1932.
 In those days, 444 Medoc chateaux were classified.
 The Crus Bourgeois Classification continues changing, and as you will read, today, these changes are clearly for the better!

-The original 1932 Crus Bourgeois classification was revised in 1966, 1978, 2003, 2008 and 2015.
-The most recent changes shook up the Crus Bourgeois classification, bringing about major changes and an upheaval among some its most important members as you will read.
-It is a good thing that the original 1932 classification was not exactly set in stone, unlike the famous 1855 Classification of the Medoc.
+The original 1932 Crus Bourgeois classification was revised several times, in 1966, 1978, 2003, 2008, 2015 and in 2020.
+The most recent changes shook up the Crus Bourgeois classification, bringing about major changes and an upheaval among some of its most important members as you will read.
+It is a good thing that the original 1932 classification was not set in stone, unlike the famous 1855 Classification of the Medoc.

-On the left side of the page, you can find a list of the estates from the now defunct 2003 Crus Bourgeois Classification and the appellations they are located in.
+On the left side of the page, you will find a list of the estates from the current, 2020 Crus Bourgeois Classification.
 If you follow the links, you can read details about vineyards, wine tasting notes, and more about many of the most important Crus Bourgeois chateaux:

 Cru Bourgeois Exceptionnel